-Links that may help you with your WebQuest!
+Links and ideas that may help you with your WebQuest!

 (Please note: Some sites you may need to search intensively for information that relates to the Ohio and Erie Canal.
 I would also suggest using http://www.google.com so search for additional websites)